List of tallest buildings in Miami Beach

 This list of tallest buildings in Miami Beach ranks skyscrapers in the city of Miami Beach, Florida by height.
-The tallest completed buildings in Miami Beach are the Blue and Green Diamonds which stand 559 ft tall and both contain 44 floors.
+The tallest completed building in Miami Beach is the Blue and Green Diamond, twin towers which both stand 559 ft tall and contain 44 floors.

 Miami Beach's history of skyscrapers began in 1929 with the completion of The Blackstone.
 Back then, the hotel was the tallest building in Miami Beach, at 157 ft tall.
 For more than five decades between 1940 and 1995, Miami beach went on a skyscraper hiatus, with few buildings taller than 200 ft constructed.
 However, since 1995, Miami Beach has gone on a construction boom, as many of the city's skyscrapers were completed between 1995 and present.
 Thomas Kramer is well known for the negotiations with local government that allowed the building of the tallest towers in the Miami Beach Area.
-No Miami Beach buildings are among the tallest in the United States, but the city is home to three buildings at least 492 ft.
+No Miami Beach buildings are among the tallest in the United States, but the city is home to four buildings at least 492 ft.
 Overall, Miami Beach's skyline (based on number of skyscrapers over 300 ft ranks 2nd in the state of Florida, (behind Miami).